tgodfrey0/turtlebot3_custom_image/README.md

 ./build.sh
 ```

+This will output a `.img` with the name `tb3-image-<GIT TAG>.img`.
 The output image is automatically compressed once created.
 To prevent this run `./build.sh nocompress`.

 The `.img` file can then be flashed to the Raspberry Pi 4's MicroSD card.